DLM Aligned K-6 Early Literacy Alternate Assessment

 - If you are a new district-level contact and need an account set up in the EL AA System, contact Jennifer Denne to have an account created.

-3. Teachers set up accounts in the State of Iowa’s EL AA online system.
+3. New teachers set up accounts in the State of Iowa’s EL AA online system.
+Returning teachers’ accounts do not need to be reactivated.

 4. Teachers roster students in the State of Iowa’s EL AA online system

 5. For students in grades K-6 who participate in the Early Literacy Alternate Assessment (EL AA), there will continue to be three screening windows for the school year.
 Starting in the fall of the 2020-2021 school year, teachers will be required to enter scores for scales 1-4 and scale 6 for the screening/reporting windows.
-Scale 5, Writing: Text Types and Purposes, will now be optional.
+Scale 5, Writing: Text Types and Purposes, continues as optional.

 The screening data will continue to be a structured portfolio containing three pieces of student evidence for each scale.
 The three distinct forms of evidence should indicate not that the student mastered a skill in a single way, but instead, the student demonstrated understanding in a variety of ways.
 The structured portfolio approach provides an accurate picture of students’ abilities to generalize and apply skills in multiple settings and routines.

-- The Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment manual and other instructional resources are located through EdLinks on the Iowa Education Portal.
+9. The Dynamic Learning Maps Aligned K-6 Early Literacy Alternate Assessment manual and other instructional resources are located on Iowa’s Alternate Assessment Google Site.

 Note: Paraprofessionals/Classroom Associates are allowed to assist in the evidence collection for the Early Literacy Alternate Assessment.